FarronF/limerick-council-meetings/meetings/2019/01/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 12th December 2018.md

 new housing.
 However there was still concern on the density of houses in the area and the

 Members also referred to the existing derelict houses on Colbert Terrace.
-Discussion also took--- 2
+Discussion also took
+---
+2

 place on the need for car parking in the area and for the housing scheme to be reduced to